SulaimanHandu/SQL-Practice/README.md

 # Portfolio
-this contains my personal practice  on sql
+This contains my personal project  on sql